-Learn how to effectively transition to an education career using transferable skills.
-If you are making a career change to a teaching, school administration or any other education position you will need to uncover relevant accomplishments and skills to show your value.
+Learn how to transition to an education career using transferable skills effectively.
+If you are making a career change to a teaching, school administration, or any other education position, you will need to uncover relevant accomplishments and skills to show your value.

-The biggest challenge when making a transition to an education career is creating a compelling education focused resume.
+The biggest challenge when making a transition to an education career is creating a compelling education-focused resume.
 It may seem like a daunting task trying to enter the education field from another industry because of your lack of related experience.
-The solution to this is to highlight your relevant transferable skills as a means of showcasing what you can do in the field of education.
+The solution to this is to highlight your relevant transferable skills to showcasing what you can do in the field of education.

 Divide transferable skills into three different groups – people, data, and equipment.
-The category for people refers to your skills in communicating, teaching, supervising, and coaching while the data group concerns record keeping, translating, and evaluating data, budgeting, researching, and compiling documentation.
-The category for equipment is about your skills in operating computers, smart board, and other industry related equipment.
+The category for people refers to your communication skills, teaching, supervising, and coaching, while the data group concerns record-keeping, translating, and evaluating data, budgeting, researching, and compiling documentation.
+The equipment category is about your skills in operating computers, SMART Board, and other industry-related equipment.

-If you showcase these skills in your teaching resume, it can help the reader quickly identify you are a viable candidate to interview.
+If you showcase these skills in your teaching resume, it can help the reader quickly identify a viable candidate to interview.

 List the highlights of your transferable skills in the qualification or profile summary.
 You can start it with a section title: “Highlights of Related Expertise” and create a bulleted list of all your identified transferable skills that will be valuable in the field of education.

-You can also support your list of transferrable skills with solid examples of how you were able to use them successfully in your previous work experience.
+You can also support your list of transferrable skills with solid examples of how you could use them successfully in your previous work experience.
 You can state these accomplishments by completing the following:

 - What are the main challenges you faced?